sisoje/ExtensionMock/README.md

 - you write a protocol
 - you write implementation
 - you implement a mock for the test
-- when you change something you you need to change everything on 3 places.
+- when you change something you need to change everything at 3 places.
 Hire more developers and you are done.

 Should we really do this all?